trotter-suzuki-mpi/trotter-suzuki-mpi/README.md

     mpirun -np 4 trotter -i 100 -d 640 -s 10 -n psi0.dat

 Naturally, if the system is distributed, MPI must be told of a host file.

-In case of the SSE kernel, the chunk of the matrix assigned to a node, that is, a tile, must have a width that is divisible by two.
-This puts a constraint on the possible matrix sizes.
-For instance, running twelve MPI threads in a 4x3 configuration, the dimensions must be divisible by six and eight.

 The hybrid kernel is experimental.
 It splits the work between the GPU and the CPU.
 It uses one MPI thread per GPU, and uses OpenMP to use parallelism on the CPU.
 It can be faster than the GPU kernel alone, especially if the GPU is consumer-grade.
 The kernel is especially efficient if the matrix does not fit the GPU memory.
 For instance, given twelve physical cores in a single node with two Tesla C2050 GPUs, a 14,000x14,000 would not fit the GPU memory.
 The following command would calculate the part that does not fit the device memory on the CPU: